Battle of the Yarmuk: Day 4

-The fourth day was to prove decisive.

 Phase 1: Vahan decided to persist with the previous day's war plan as he had been successful in inflicting damage on the Muslim right.

 Qanatir led two armies of Slavs against the Muslim right wing and right centre with some assistance from the Armenians and Christian Arabs led by Jabalah.
 The Muslim right wing and right centre again fell back.

 Khalid entered the fray yet again with the mobile guard.
 He feared a general attack on a broad front, which he would be unable to repulse, and so ordered Abu Ubaidah and Yazid on the left centre and the left wings, respectively, to attack the Byzantine armies at the respective fronts.
 The attack would result in stalling the Byzantine front and prevent a general advance of the Imperial army.

 Phase 2: Khalid divided his mobile guard into two divisions and attacked the flanks of the Byzantine left centre, and the infantry of the Muslim right centre attacked from the front.
-Under the three-pronged flanking manoeuvre, the Byzantines fell back.
+Under the three-pronged flanking maneuver, the Byzantines fell back.
 Meanwhile, the Muslim right wing renewed its offense with its infantry attacking from the front and the cavalry reserve attacking the northern flank of the Byzantine left wing.
 As the Byzantine left centre retreated under three-pronged attacks of Khalid, the Byzantine left wing, having been exposed at its southern flank, also fell back.

 While Khalid and his mobile guard were dealing with the Armenian front throughout the afternoon, the situation on the other end was worsening.
 Byzantine horse-archers had taken to the field and subjected Abu Ubaidah and Yazid's troops to intense archery preventing them from penetrating their Byzantine lines.
 Many Muslim soldiers lost their sight to Byzantine arrows on that day, which thereafter became known as the "Day of Lost Eyes".
 The veteran Abu Sufyan is also believed to have lost an eye that day.
 The Muslim armies fell back except for one regiment, led by Ikrimah bin Abi Jahal, which was on the left of Abu Ubaidah's corps.
 Ikrimah covered the retreat of the Muslims with his 400 members of the cavalry by attacking the Byzantine front, and the other armies reorganized themselves to counterattack and regain their lost positions.
 All of Ikrimah's men were either seriously injured or dead that day.
 Ikrimah, a childhood friend of Khalid, was mortally wounded and died later in the evening.